ddashwood/NeuralNet/README.md

 A user interface for testing the neural network.

 Additionally, this project contains some configuration files that can be used to create configured NeuralNetTask classes - one which performs a Boolean AND, and one which performas a Boolean XOR.

+#### Credits

+The algorithm for the neural network is based very heavily on [this algorithm from c-sharpcorner.com](http://www.c-sharpcorner.com/article/C-Sharp-artificial-intelligence-ai-programming-a-basic-object/).

+Credit is also given to http://www.free-icons-download.net for the icon.